-Alternatively referred to as audio in and sound in, the line in or line-in is a jack found on computer sound cards that enables a user to connect an external audio device.
+Line in or line-in is a jack found on computer sound cards enabling users to connect an external audio device.
 These devices include CD players, audio mixers, musical instruments, and microphones.
-They are used to record, play, and modify the incoming audio.
+They're used to record, play, and modify the incoming audio.

 The picture of a desktop sound card shows the blue line-in port represented as an arrow pointing into sound waves.

-If you are using a laptop computer or other device that does not have a line in connection there are also many USB line-in devices.
-If your device also does not have a USB connection, your only form of sound input would be the internal microphone.
+If you're using a laptop computer or other device that does not have a line-in connection, there are many USB line-in devices.
+If your device also does not have a USB connection, your only form of sound input is the internal microphone.

 Using the line-in jack allows the computer to accept audio input.
 This input is often your voice that can be used as voice input using a microphone.
 However, this jack could also be used to record a musical instrument.
 To record the audio of whatever is connected to the line in port, you can use a sound recorder like Microsoft Sound Recorder, Audacity, or another sound recorder.